 basic foods, and no one turned away.

-A nickel got you salad, soup and Jell-O
+A nickel got you salad, soup, and Jell-O,

-(protein), bread, and coffee by the cup.
+bread with spread and coffee by the cup.

-Only got a penny?
+You’ve only got a penny?
 Clifton’s mellow.

-The veggie broth would surely warm you up.
+Veggie broth will surely warm you up.

 Cliff and Nelda came back from vacation,

-inspired for new decor: a South Sea theme!
+hot for new decor: a South Sea theme!

-The kitchen kitsch caught on; their next location
+The kitchen kitsch caught on; their next location:

-had giant redwoods wreathed in meatloaf steam.
+giant redwoods wreathed in meatloaf steam.